-The world Chris enters appears perfect at first.
-His father, Auggie, and his brother, Keith, are alive, kind, and heroic, and the town of Evergreen seems welcoming.
-For us watching, it feels like everything Chris wanted is finally here.
-Yet almost immediately, Harcourt notices that something is wrong.
-There are no people of color anywhere, contrasting sharply with the diverse world we know from the main universe.
-Chris does not notice it at first, blinded by his excitement.
-The truth hits hard when he sees an American flag with a swastika, confirming that this is Earth-X, a world where the Nazis won World War II.
-What we thought was his “perfect universe” is actually built on oppression and hate.
+The world that Chris is now in appears to be perfect at first glance.
+His father, Auggie, and brother, Keith, are alive and well and kind and heroic, and the town of Evergreen appears welcoming.
+However, for us viewers, it appears that Chris has everything he wants.
+However, Harcourt soon realizes that something is not quite right.
+There are no people of color anywhere, which is a shockingly different environment from the world we know in the main universe.
+Chris does not realize this at first, too caught up in his happiness.
+It hits him like a ton of bricks when he sees the American flag bearing a swastika, realizing that this world is indeed Earth-X, where the Nazis won World War II.
+What we thought was his “perfect universe” turns out to be one based on oppression and hatred.

 Peacemaker’s Multiverse Challenges Force Growth, Reflection, and Connections Beyond His World